Create Better Divi Headers

 View Live Demos & Get Divi MadMenu

-Download Divi Freebies!
+Download FREE Divi Sections

 A problem that I can see with this particular menu is that the item you are demonstrating is the last item and there is no indication that there are further categories below the three that are shown.
 This would work in any item above blog because people will be aware that there were further items below, I think this menu needs a further indicator that there are more items below what can be seen .